Blinky Bill

 Blinky Bill is an anthropomorphic koala and children's fictional character created by author and illustrator Dorothy Wall.
-The character of Blinky first appeared in Brooke Nicholls' 1933 book, Jacko – the Broadcasting Kookaburra, which was illustrated by Wall.
-Wall then featured Blinky Bill in a series of her own books, including Blinky Bill: The Quaint Little Australian, Blinky Bill Grows Up, and Blinky Bill and Nutsy.
+The character first appeared alongside a kookaburra in a picture book by naturalist Brooke Nicholl illustrated by Wall, Jacko, the Broadcasting Kookaburra — His Life and Adventures (1933).
+Wall then featured Blinky Bill in a series of her own books, including Blinky Bill: The Quaint Little Australian (1933), Blinky Bill Grows Up (1934), and Blinky Bill and Nutsy: Two Little Australians (1937).
 The books are considered quintessential Australian children's classics, and have never been out of print in Australia.

 Themes and writing style

 While telling the adventures of Blinky Bill, a cheeky little boy in the form of a koala, the stories also present messages of conservation.
 Blinky Bill is known for his mischievousness and his love for his mother.
 His friends include his supposed girlfriend Nutsy, his kangaroo friend Splodge, and his mentor Mr. Wombat, or 'Wombo', as Blinky prefers to call him.
 In general, throughout the stories, he does things that are realistic for koalas as well as things that child readers would like to do.
 Wall tells the stories directly to the children and Blinky often interacts with the readers in an introduction.
 Her dedications are often to 'All the Kind Children', with her own son Peter and other common Australian names of the 1930s appearing.
 The books are also fully illustrated by Dorothy Wall herself.